-Students are entitled to inspect and review education records maintained by Capitol Technology University.
+Students are entitled to inspect and review education records maintained by Capitol College.
 Students who wish to access a particular record should contact the office responsible for maintaining that record.
-The university will produce the record within a reasonable period of time, although in most instances the university will allow the student to review the record immediately upon request.
+The college will produce the record within a reasonable period of time, although in most instances the college will allow the student to review the record immediately upon request.
 Certain documents, including financial records of parents, are not available to students.

-A student who, after reviewing their records, believes they contain information that is inaccurate, misleading, or in violation of the student's rights of privacy, may request that Capitol Technology University amend the record.
+A student who, after reviewing their records, believes they contain information that is inaccurate, misleading, or in violation of the student's rights of privacy, may request that Capitol College amend the record.
 Students should submit such requests, in writing, to the official from whom the record was obtained.
 Alternatively, students may submit written requests to Melinda Bunnell-Rhyne, Dean of Student Life and Retention.
-Capitol Technology University will decide whether to amend the record, as requested by the student, within a reasonable time after receiving the request.
-If Capitol Technology University declines to amend the record as requested, it will inform the student of its decision.
+Capitol College will decide whether to amend the record, as requested by the student, within a reasonable time after receiving the request.
+If Capitol College declines to amend the record as requested, it will inform the student of its decision.
 In this instance, the student is entitled to request a hearing to determine the merits of his or her request.

-Students may request copies of their Capitol Technology University education records.
+Students may request copies of their Capitol College education records.
 Reproduction of academic transcripts costs \$10 per copy.
-However, Capitol Technology University will not copy records for students with unpaid financial obligations.
+However, Capitol College will not copy records for students with unpaid financial obligations.